rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 ---

-Lately I've been delving more-and-more into how Openstack handles block storage in the cloud.
+Lately I've been delving more-and-more into how Openstack handles block storage.
 As part of that effort, I went through the process of setting up Cinder, Openstack's block-stroage API, wiring it up to Nova, and then using it to dynamically attach a volume to a running Nova instance.

-This blog entry is just a quick summary of what I've learned in the process with special attention paid to a few gotchas I ran into along the way.
+This blog entry is just a quick summary of what I learned in the process with special attention paid to a few gotchas I ran into along the way.

 What is Cinder?
 ===============